siccar/deploy_azure/README.md

 ### Step 5

-Now fixup the Tenant-Service, we will seed the Database with a default tenant and copy the SSL Certificate into the Tenant Service
+Now fixup the Tenant-Service, we need to seed the Database with a default tenant and copy the SSL Certificate into the Tenant Service

 * Configure and Initialise database
 * Create and embed SSL certificate in Tenant/Identity Server

      ./apply_tenant.ps1